AnaBondiguel/My-Portfolio/README.md

 ### Functionality / features
 My portfolio has four components including homepage, blog, experience and education, and personality, skills, and interests.
 Each component have both HTML document and CSS style sheet.

-The key features include:
-comments in the CSS and HTML code to identify each component;
+The key features in general include: comments in the CSS and HTML code to identify each component;
 semantic HTML elements and attributes (adding meaning and accessibility);
 flexbox responsive layout designs: for different types of screens and; on the navigation bar/sidebar/headers

+The key features for each webpage
-1. Homepage
+1. Homepage:
 Navigation bar for links to all website pages & Sidebars for links to professional accounts
-2. Blog Posts
+2. Blog Posts:
 A list of blog posts with titles and date published & A blog with five sample posts and their images
-3. Experience and Education
+3. Experience and Education:
 Content about my experience and education history & A link to a PDF resume
-4. Personality, Skills, and Interests
+4. Personality, Skills, and Interests:
 Content about my experience and education history